DUEL COMMANDER COMPREHENSIVE RULES

 505.1.
 While Duel Commander used to follow a different rule for colored mana into mana pools, no additional rule modifies the official Magic The Gathering rules when regarding colored mana.
 Please note this is not the case anymore since April 8th, 2016.
 All the texts that are printed on cards apply.

-If a player would add colored mana to his or her mana pool that is not in his or her commander’s color identity, the players effectively adds the mana to his or her mana pool, like in any other game, and may spend it like in any other game.
+If a player would add colored mana to his or her mana pool that is not in their commander’s color identity, the players effectively adds the mana to their mana pool, like in any other game, and may spend it like in any other game.

 506. Commander Damage victory condition

 506.1.
-While this used to be a rule (and still is in other game formats), there is no more commander damage win condition in the format, neither for 21 damage nor for any other amount.
+While this used to be a rule (and still is in some game formats), there is no commander damage win condition in DC, neither for 21 damage nor for any other amount.
 All the regular Magic The Gathering ways of winning or losing a game apply to Duel Commander.
-This is an exception to rules 104.3j, 704.5v and 903.10a to the Magic The Gathering Comprehensive Rules.
+This is an exception to rules 104.3, 704.5 and 903.10 to the Magic The Gathering Comprehensive Rules.

-507.1.
+508.1.
 Players are allowed to swap commander(s) after each game of the same round.
-This means that after the first game is played each round only, each player may shuffle his or her commander(s) into his or her deck and present either the same one(s) or new commander(s) from the same deck before each following game begins during each round.
+This means that only after the first game is played each round, each player may shuffle their commander(s) into their decks and present either the same one(s) or new commander(s) from the same deck before each following game begins during each round.

-507.2.
-For the first game each round, each player puts their commander(s) from their deck face up into the Command zone before shuffling (see Magic The Gathering Comprehensive Rules at section 103.1b).
+508.2.
+For the first game each round, each player puts their commander(s) from their deck face up into the command zone before shuffling (see Magic The Gathering Comprehensive Rules at section 103.1).

-507.3.
-After the first game each round, each player reveals their commanders simultaneously by putting them willingly face up in the Command zone after making choices, or by putting them face down in the Command zone, then having both players turning them face up at the same time before shuffling (see Magic The Gathering Comprehensive Rules at section 101.4a).
+508.3.
+After the first game each round, each player reveals their commander(s) simultaneously by putting them willingly face up in the command zone after making choices, or by putting them face down in the command zone, then having both players turning them face up at the same time before shuffling (see Magic The Gathering Comprehensive Rules at section 101.4).
 This action can only be done once per game, for each game of a round.

-507.4.
+508.4.
 Commanders must remain legal before each game begins.
-Players can’t change color identity in between games (see Magic The Gathering Comprehensive Rules at section 903.4a), and the choice of Commander(s) has to follow other construction rules defined in section 403. of this document (for example: players can’t choose a banned Commander).
+Players can’t change color identity in between games (see Magic The Gathering Comprehensive Rules at section 903.4a), and the choice of commander(s) has to follow other construction rules defined in section 403. of this document (for example: players can’t choose a banned commander).

-507.5.
-Only Commanders that are part of the original deck are legal.
+508.5.
+Only commanders that are part of the original deck are legal.
 If the tournament uses registration deck lists, the commanders must be listed within the deck.

-507.6.
-Players are expected to take a decent and short time to choose Commanders in between games.
+508.6.
+Players are expected to take a decent and short time to choose commanders in between games then refer to rule 301.4 in this document.

-507.7.
-Players may change the number of Commanders by swapping Commanders with Partner ability and a single Commander without this ability (see Magic The Gathering Comprehensive Rules at section 702.123).
+508.7.
+Players may change the number of commanders by swapping commanders altering the number of commanders in their command zone and library or not (see Magic The Gathering Comprehensive Rules at section 702.).

 600. Specificities of Duel Commander

 600.1.
-Duel Commander games shall be judged and approached by the same philosophy as any Magic The Gathering game.
+Duel Commander games shall be judged and approached with the same philosophy as any Magic The Gathering game.
 Therefore, judges should apply the usual Magic Infraction Procedure Guide by default.

 600.2.
 Commander swapping shall be judged and sanctioned like sideboarding (mostly Tournament Error — Deck Problem).

 600.5.
-Players misusing game rules from other formats (e,g, from Commander) shall be concerned mostly by those infractions, depending on the mistakes made (pretty much like confusing rules from Legacy and Vintage, for example):
+Players misusing game rules from other formats (e,g, from Commander) shall be concerned mostly by those infractions, depending on the mistakes made (pretty much like confusing rules from Legacy and Vintage formats, for example):

 Tournament Error — Decklist Problem